henrygambles/Swonzo/README.md

 <img align="left" src="../master/Swonzo/Mockups/map.png" alt="map">

 ## Transactions Table
-*View your transactions chronologically in the same format they appear in the app.*
+*View your transactions chronologically in the same format they appear within the Monzo app.*
 <img align="left" src="../master/Swonzo/Mockups/transactions.png" alt="transactions">

 ## Detailed View
-*Tap on a transaction to find more details.*
+*Tap on an item in the table to see more details about that transaction.*
 <img align="left" src="../master/Swonzo/Mockups/detailedTransactions.png" alt="detailed-transactions">